Abdy01/DVWA-Walkthrough/README.md

 </p>

 On the main page you can find some information about application and on the left side you will see a list of buttons with the vulnerabilities.<br/>
-First time you have to set the security of the application.<br />
+First time you have to set the security of the application.<br/>
 Another setting that you can make is to reset the database, in case you mess around with the application.

 ## Security